Nilajjana/rubics_cube_solver/README.md

 A C++ implementation of a **Rubik's Cube solver based on Herbert Kociemba's Two-Phase Algorithm**.

-The program accepts a scrambled cube as sticker-color input, converts it into a cubie-level representation, validates the cube configuration, and searches for a solution using **IDA*** guided by precomputed pruning tables.
+The program presents an interactive, on-screen cube net that the user fills in with sticker colors, converts that input into a cubie-level representation, validates the cube configuration, and searches for a solution using **IDA*** guided by precomputed pruning tables.

 ---